Tprice-90/TerrysBookStore/TerrysBookStore/README.md

--Cleaned project solution and built to make sure there were no errors, none found build successful -Updated appsettings.json Database connection name, now adding migration -Migration file: 20211114223325_AddDefaultIdentityMigration.cs added
+-Cleaned project solution and built to make sure there were no errors, none found build successful -Updated appsettings.json Database connection name, now adding migration -Migration file: 20211114223325_AddDefaultIdentityMigration.cs added -Created Category Model and updated ApplicationDbContext to recieve model then created Category Migration
+-file: 20211114224405_AddCategoryToDb.cs added

+Time: 5:46PM
+-Added Repository folder to DataAccess project and an IRepository folder inside that one -Created Irepository Interface and updated it to include CRUD properties

+Time: 6:14PM
+-After completing all CRUD method updating, cleaned and built solution to check for errors..none found